 Now, as Theresa May seeks to pick up the pieces in the context of that summer of seizure, she has more profound questions to answer than merely negotiating a legal Brexit.

-But equally importantly, in a time when class and identity are more complex and more stratified than ever, and with a deeply political, campaigning, incendiary press widening our divisions, she needs to pursue an agenda that builds connection and understanding between people and which ensures that we continue to have “more in common than that which divides us”.
+But equally importantly, in a time when class and identity are more complex and more stratified than ever, and with a deeply political, campaigning, incendiary press widening our divisions, she needs to pursue an agenda that builds connection and understanding between people, and indeed a sense of belonging for all, and which ensures that we continue to have “more in common than that which divides us”.

 Departing the European Union alone will not answer that final, key question because it will not in itself redress the imbalance of power in this country which is about much more than economics, borders or even national sovereignty.
 Instead, we need a fundamental shift in our media, political and civic culture that allows people, on their own terms, to deal with the greatest challenge of our time: disconnection in a connected age.